MicrosoftDocs/edge-developer/microsoft-edge/webview2/samples/wv2deploymentvsinstallersample.md

    ![product.xml file opened for editing, unchanged, in Visual Studio 2019](./wv2deploymentvsinstallersample-images/product-xml-open-for-editing-unchanged.png)

 1. Inspect `product.xml`.
 There are three `<PackageFile>` lines.
 Study the comment above each of the 3 lines.
-Here is a simplified view of the lines, with clarifications:
+Here is a simplified view of the lines, with clarifications.

    The first `<PackageFile>` line uses file `MicrosoftEdgeWebview2Setup.exe`, which is the Evergreen WebView2 Runtime Bootstrapper, and it specifies a `HomeSite` website.
 Use this line for _Approach 1: Downloading the Evergreen WebView2 Runtime Bootstrapper through a link_: